mathewlippincott/headfullofair/_pages/boundarylayers.md

 Trees create the thickest boundary layer, lifting the wind above the surface of earth to create a big pocket of still air that retains moisture.
 Trees can make their own weather by working in together in forests.

-## Visualizing wind in boundary layer with ribbons
+## visualizing wind in the boundary layer with ribbons

 A lightweight ribbon will become caught in an air current, allowing us to see the wind moving around obstacles.